 Agua Hedionda Lagoon Nature Center and South Ponto Beach- Carlsbad

-I have written extensively about the Agua Hedionda Lagoon, so if you would like more information, please click on the above link.
+I have written extensively about the Agua Hedionda Lagoon, so please click on the above link if you would like more information.

-There is a short trail here that you can hike, which is located down the hill from the Nature Center.
-It is a great place to go and soak in the sights of the back end of the Agua Hedionda Lagoon as well as taking in all the aromatic smells from the surrounding coastal sage scrub.
+There is a short trail here that you can hike, located down the hill from the Nature Center.
+It is a great place to go and soak in the sights of the back end of the Agua Hedionda Lagoon and take in all the aromatic smells from the surrounding coastal sage scrub.

 Oh, how I love this smell!